Gangs in Canada: Brantford

+Brantford has a heavy presence of biker and street gangs of predominantly White and some Aboriginal origin.
+Smaller groups of Asian, Hispanic, and Black gangs also play a role in the city's gang violence, but to a lesser extent.
+Multiple task forces have been deployed in the city to curb the gang violence that has been exploding since the 1970s.

 Metro Vancouver

 According to law enforcement agencies, the most significant crime groups in Vancouver are the motorcycle gangs (such as the Hells Angels), East Asian street gangs (mostly Vietnamese drug gangs/Asian-Chinese Triads), and Punjabi street gangs, although others exist (mainly Eastern European, Persian, or Italian Based groups) Other minor crime groups quite often Mexican drug cartels, and Aboriginal street gangs are also seen in the metro area.
 However, in recent years, "multicultural" street gangs have grown significantly in power and prominence, and have attained much media attention due to their involvement in numerous shootings and slayings throughout the city, including the 2009 Vancouver gang war.

 According to the Combined Forces Special Enforcement Unit of British Columbia the ethnicities of people who died from a total of 160 gang related deaths in British Columbia between January 2006 to March 2014 were: